Shruthi-47/IOT-Smart-Water-Level-Monitoring/README.md

-# Smart Water Level Monitoring Syste
+# Smart Water Level Monitoring System

  An IoT-based system to monitor water levels in tanks and prevent overflow using Arduino and ultrasonic sensors.